 Cocaine lacked the violence of withdrawal from other drugs, they assured her.
 There would be little physical pain, no screaming, no agony.

 It was hard to bear this in mind while she held her youngest son as he threw up, over and over, well past the point that his stomach contained anything but weak acid.
 While he trembled and gasped in her arms, his too thin body wracked with spasms.
 While he sweated, hair and clothing plastered to his skin.
-While he cried between fits of nausea, gasping for air.
+While he cried between fits of nausea, gulping for air.

 The doctors had told her the flu-like symptoms were less common and Sibyl had not once let herself believe that Sherlock would avoid them.
 If he had, it would have been a blessing.
 When he didn't, her hopes weren't dashed.